comunica/Article-SSWS2020-AMF/content/implementation.md

 which already fully supports the TPF algorithm.
 Its modular structure makes it ideal for us to add on to the existing implementation, without having to change the existing code base.
-Adding our features to the Comunica ecosystem caused us to create [8 new modules](https://github.com/comunica/comunica-feature-amf.git) to integrate our new features with the framework.
+Adding our features to the Comunica ecosystem caused us to create [8 new modules](https://github.com/comunica/comunica-feature-amf){:.mandatory}
+to integrate our new features with the framework.

-Since there is no modular infrastructure on the server side, we created a [new branch](https://github.com/LinkedDataFragments/Server.js/tree/feature-handlers-amf-2) in the repository that supports returning the required metadata.
+Since there is no modular infrastructure on the server side, we created a [new branch](https://github.com/LinkedDataFragments/Server.js/tree/feature-handlers-amf-2){:.mandatory} in the repository that supports returning the required metadata.

+Anonymize source code links
+{:.todo}

 ### Integration with Comunica